jeffpar/pcjs.v1/_posts/2018-04-23-some-fantasy-land-realities.md

-Based on John T. Cockerham's October 1986 PC Tech Journal article "[Evaluating the EGA: The EGA Standard](http://www.pcjs.org/modules/shared/templates/pdf.html?url=/pubs/pc/magazines/pctj/PCTJ-1986-10/pages/PCTJ-1986-10%2053.pdf&page=53&total=228)", I knew the software would fail miserably in PCjs, because it made use of programmable fonts and split-screen and pixel-panning features, none of which PCjs supported yet.
+Based on John T. Cockerham's October 1986 PC Tech Journal article "[Evaluating the EGA: The EGA Standard](http://www.pcjs.org/modules/shared/templates/pdf.html?url=/pubs/pc/magazines/pctj/PCTJ-1986-10/pages/PCTJ-1986-10%2053.pdf&page=53&total=228)", I knew the software would not run properly in PCjs, because it made use of programmable fonts, split screens, pixel panning, and vertical retrace interrupts -- all features that PCjs did not support yet.
 So I first tried running it on a genuine IBM PC with an original IBM EGA.

 Unfortunately, the screen was a garbled flickering mess.
 Something was clearly wrong, and my initial fear was that something was corrupted in the disk image Eric had sent me.
 However, even after he sent me the original diskette, the